France–Switzerland relations

 Diplomatic relations between France and Switzerland have traditionally been close, through important economic and cultural exchanges.
 Switzerland and France (which is part of the European Union), share about 600 km of border (prompting strong cross-border cooperation) and a language (French is one of Switzerland's four official languages).

 French-Swiss relations date back to the Middle Ages, when the Kingdom of France and the Old Swiss Confederacy established close contacts.
 The good neighborly relations ended when revolutionary France invaded Switzerland and established the Helvetic Republic in 1798.
 Switzerland remained a French vassal state until 1813.
 At the Congress of Vienna, Switzerland was granted small areas of French territory as compensation and Swiss independence was restored.
 After that, France respected Swiss neutrality and relations remained peaceful.
 In the early 21st century, both countries maintain friendly relations.
+France is a full member of the European Union and NATO, while Switzerland is not.